 The steep fall in the Permian Basin’s rig count over the past year suggests that producers operating in this region have reduced their drilling activities.
 Reductions can slow a company’s production growth or even reduce its production.

-The number of oil rigs in the Permian Basin has increased eight times in the past 15 weeks, hinting at a potential production increase there.
-However, if Permian rigs continue to decrease as they did last week, Permian Basin production growth may once again stall or even decrease.
+The number of oil rigs in the Permian Basin has risen eight times in the past 18 weeks, however, hinting at a potential production rise there.
+Still, if Permian rigs continue to fall as they did last week, Permian Basin production growth may stall once again, or even fall.

-RSP Permian (RSPP), Laredo Petroleum (LPI), Concho Resources (CXO), Matador Resources (MTDR), and Whiting Petroleum (WLL) are upstream producers operating in the Permian Basin.
-Laredo Petroleum forms 2.1% of the SPDR S&P Oil and Gas Exploration and Production ETF (XOP).
-Whiting Petroleum accounts for 0.3% of the iShares North American Natural Resources ETF (IGE).
+RSP Permian (RSPP), Laredo Petroleum (LPI), Concho Resources (CXO), Matador Resources (MTDR), and Whiting Petroleum Corporation (WLL) are upstream producers operating in the Permian Basin.
+Laredo Petroleum forms 0.1% of the Vanguard Energy ETF (VDE).
+Whiting Petroleum accounts for 0.2% of the iShares North American Natural Resources ETF (IGE).

-If the Permian Basin’s oil production declines, it would decrease the oil and gas volume of midstream operators transporting oil and gas in this region.
+If the Permian Basin’s oil production falls, it would lower the oil and gas volume of midstream operators transporting oil and gas in this region.
 These operators include MLPs such as Magellan Midstream Partners (MMP), Regency Energy Partners (RGP), Plains All American Partners (PAA), and Energy Transfer Partners (ETP).

 About the Permian Basin

 The Permian Basin is a combination of the Midland Basin and the Delaware Basin in West Texas and Southern New Mexico.
 According to the EIA (US Energy Information Administration), the Permian Basin produces the most crude oil in the United States.

 To find out more about oil rig counts in the Permian Basin, please read Permian Shale Oil Production Up in September: Who Benefited?